-This document explains the information contained in the show ip ospf neighbor command output.
+This document describes the information contained in the show ip ospf neighbor command output.

 The information in this document is based on the software and hardware versions:

-The following diagram and show ip ospf neighbor command output is used as an example:
+This diagram and show ip ospf neighbor command output are used as an example: